-Individualized arbitration of disputes involving defined contribution plans allows ERISA claimants to vindicate their federal statutory rights under §§ 409(a) and 502(a)(2) by recovering individual relief.
+Individualized arbitration of disputes involving defined-contribution plans allows ERISA claimants to fully vindicate their federal statutory rights under §§ 409(a) and 502(a)(2) by providing individual relief.
 LaRue, 552 U.S. at 256.
-The Ninth Circuit has reached that precise conclusion: "La Rue stands for the proposition that a defined contribution plan participant can bring a § 502(a)(2) claim for the plan losses in her own account. . . .
+As the Ninth Circuit explained: "La Rue stands for the proposition that a defined contribution plan participant can bring a § 502(a)(2) claim for the plan losses in her own individual account. . . .
 The Plan & [the participant] both agreed to arbitration on an individualized basis.
 This is consistent with LaRue."

 Dorman II, 780 F. App'x 510, 514 (9th Cir.
-2019) (citing LaRue, 552 U.S. at 256).5
+2019) (citing LaRue, 552 U.S. at 256) (internal citations omitted).5

-Indeed, though the district court did not delve into the particular claims in this suit in reaching its holding, this case provides a good example of how ERISA claimants can easily vindicate their statutory rights on an individual basis.
-Plaintiff seeks monetary relief for the alleged fiduciary duty breaches.6 Although plaintiff's requests are often phrased in terms of "the Plan" or accounts of "class members," the arbitrator could easily make plaintiff whole under §§ 409(a) and 502(a)(2) by providing him the amount to which he is individually entitled for his defined contribution plan account.
+This case demonstrates how ERISA claimants can easily vindicate their statutory rights on an individual basis.
+Plaintiff seeks monetary relief for the alleged fiduciary duty breaches.6 Although plaintiff's requests are often phrased in terms of "the Plan" or accounts of "class members," the arbitrator could easily make plaintiff whole under §§ 409(a) and 502(a)(2) by providing him the amount equal to the losses to his own defined-contribution account resulting from the breaches.
 E.g., LaRue, 552 U.S. at 256; Dorman II, 780 F. App'x at 514; Holmes v.
-Baptist Health S. Florida, Inc., 2022 WL 180638, at 2-3 (S.D.
+Baptist Health S. Fla., Inc., 2022 WL 180638, at 2-3 (S.D.
 Fla.
 Jan.
 20, 2022).
-In other words, nothing in Section 17.10(g) of the plan terms-which allow recovery for "losses to the Claimant's Accounts resulting from the alleged breach of fiduciary duty" and a "pro-rated portion of any profits allegedly made by a fiduciary through use of Plan assets," along with any "other remedial or equitable relief" so long as it is limited to the "Claimant," A105-06-prevents the plaintiff from vindicating his own statutory rights under §§ 409(a) and 502(a)(2).
+In other words, Section 21.1(b) of the plan terms-which allow recovery for "losses to the Claimant's individual Account resulting from the alleged breach of fiduciary duty" and a "pro-rated portion of any profits allegedly made by a fiduciary through the use of Plan assets," along with any "other remedial or equitable relief" so long as it is limited to the "Claimant," AA0119-enables the plaintiff to vindicate fully his own statutory rights under §§ 409(a) and 502(a)(2).